OpenSPP/doc_test/docs/howto/developer_mode.md

 ![Overview of a console page and the debug icon being shown in Odoo.](developer_mode/button-location.png "Overview of a console page and the debug icon being shown in Odoo.")

-This menu contains additional tools that are useful to understand or edit technical data, such as the views or actions of a page.
+This menu has extra tools that are useful to understand or edit technical data, such as the views or actions of a page.
 On a page that has filters, actions, and view options, the developer mode tools contain some useful menu items such as:

 - *Edit Action*
 - *Manage Filters*
-- Edit the current view (e.g. Kanban, List, Graph, etc.)
+- Edit the current view (for example, Kanban, List, Graph, etc.)
 - See the *Fields View Get*

 ```{note}